 I wish I could meet all the gas station clerks, all the entrepreneurs, and the rest of the startup community in Los Angeles.
 And I wish I could meet every city planner, historian, and librarian.

 I also wish I could meet all the janitors, house cleaners, and babysitters out there.
 And I wish I could meet every curator, tour guide, and the rest of the chaperone community.
 I wish I could meet every aspiring musician, bus-driver, and skater, and I wish I could meet every yoga instructor, boxer, and personal trainer in town.

-I wish I could meet every barista, chef, and parking attendant.
-And I even wish I could meet all the actors, filmmakers, and screenwriters in L.A., and even their lawyers.
+I also wish I could meet every barista, chef, and parking attendant.
+And I even wish I could meet all the actors, filmmakers, and screenwriters in L.A., and even their lawyers, too.

 I wish I could meet every paramedic, mortician, and therapist in L.A.
-And I wish I could meet every usher, UPS driver, and Fedex person.
-I even wish I could meet every telemarketer, and fortune teller, and even every Scientologist around.
+And I wish I could meet every usher, and UPS driver, and Fedex person, too.
+I even wish I could meet each telemarketer, and fortune teller, and even every Scientologist, too.

 I wish we could all meet, and just walk together for a moment.
-We are out here together, bumper to bumper, and shoulder and shoulder, and yet occupying radically different worlds.
+We are out here together already, bumper to bumper, and shoulder and shoulder, yet still occupying radically different worlds.

-Except that our worlds aren’t so different, and that meeting each other doesn’t have to be so difficult.
+Except that our worlds are not so different, and that meeting each other doesn’t have to be so difficult.
 All it is is a moment.